Zenpyhr/Fashion_Bot/README.md

 - explanations
 - missing items

+## Current Recommender Data Status

+The current recommender preprocessing output is:
+- `data/processed/catalog_items/catalog_items_mvp.csv`

+This file is:
+- filtered to `adult-only` items: `women` and `men`
+- limited to the 4 MVP recommendation roles:
+  - `top`
+  - `bottom`
+  - `outerwear`
+  - `shoes`
+- cleaned and normalized for recommendation logic

+The current build intentionally excludes noisy categories such as:
+- `bodysuit`
+- `other_shoe`
+- `slippers`

 ## Recommendation Track Notes

+For the recommender system:
-For your recommender system, start with `articles.csv` first.
+- start with `articles.csv`

-That means:
-- raw H&M metadata is the first data source
-- recommendations can be built before VLM enrichment
+- use metadata-first retrieval and outfit composition
+- add user wardrobe support after the catalog-only version works
-- Vertex AI VLM comes later for better semantic attributes
+- add VLM enrichment later

 This is the safer build order because it gives you a working system earlier.

 ## Immediate Next Steps

-1. Create the repo structure above.
+1. Create and activate `.venv`.
-2. Add `src/shared/schemas.py` for the item schema and API responses.
-3. Add `src/integrations/vertex_ai.py` for all Vertex AI calls.
+2. Copy `.env.example` to `.env`.
+3. Install dependencies with `pip install -r requirements.txt`.
-4. Let your teammate start `src/rag/`.
+4. Let the QA track continue in `src/rag/`.
-5. Let you start `src/recommender/ingest_catalog.py` and `normalize_catalog.py`.
+5. Continue recommendation logic in `src/recommender/query_parser.py`, `retrieval.py`, `ranker.py`, and `outfits.py`.